NDKayH/QUIZZES/quiz017.md

     total_length = sum(len(word) for word in input_list)

     if len(input_list) == 0:
-        return 0.0  # Avoid division by zero if the list is empty
+        return 0.0  # to avoid division by zero if the list is empty

     average_length = total_length / len(input_list)
     return average_length